 To create and manage Google Groups, see the Creating and searching for Google Groups.

 To learn more about dynamic groups, see the Dynamic groups overview.

 To update a Google Group to a security group, see Update a Google Group to a security group.

-To create and manage identity-mapped groups, see the Identity-mapped groups overview.
+To create and manage identity-mapped groups, see Creating and searching for identity-mapped groups.